Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Third-Party Liability

 Lawsuits have been filed against Metropolitan Commercial Bank, Voyager’s partner bank, alleging it “aided and abetted” Voyager’s fraud by helping the company evade money transmitter licensing requirements.
-Third parties that facilitated Voyager’s operations may bear some liability.
+But those theories face pleading, causation, standing, and release defenses; in August 2025, the Southern District of New York dismissed one Metropolitan Commercial Bank action at the pleading stage while allowing a limited opportunity to replead.

 Civil Fraud Claims